BSc Honours Counselling & Psychotherapy, MBACP, MNCS

 Accredited Register Scheme

 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Areas of counselling I deal with

 Other areas of counselling I deal with

 Notice of cancellation is required 24 hours in advance.

-I see clients in the evenings and at weekends as well as during the day
+I see clients in the evenings and Saturday morning as well as during the day